Ronde Island

 Ronde Island, Grenada is a 2000 acre private island in the Lesser Antilles chain of the Caribbean Sea.

 The island was listed for sale as of October 2007 for US$100,000,000, making it at the time the most expensive listed island property in the world.

 Historically, the island was inhabited, from which a small community still remains -- making it the third inhabited island in the Grenada Grenadines (after Carriacou and Petite Martinique).

-Ronde Island also contains two small pond and is surrounded by many other islands including Diamond Island (Grenadines), Caille Island, and Les Tantes.
+Ronde Island also contains two small ponds and is surrounded by many other islands including Diamond Island (Grenadines), Caille Island, and Les Tantes.
 The island also provides a habitat for species such as the red-footed tortoise (Chelonoidis carbonarius) and the Grenada tree boa (Corallus grenadensis).